 4) You can easily shop lines

 Line shopping is just trying to get the best price on your matchup.
 Golf is a minor sport so you’ll see a lot more market variance from book to book than you will an hour before kick on an NFL Sunday.
 Each book is more willing to put up their own lines which helps the bettor who is willing to open up more accounts to shop for the best number.
+The odds to percentage calculator can help you translate lines across different formats.

 How it could be better